Servat0r/ISPR-Midterms-2023/README.md

 ## List of Midterms done up to now
 Midterm 1: Assignment 6 (Implementation and testing of Laplacian of Gaussian filter for blob detection).
+Midterm 2: Assignment 2 (Implementation of an Image Understanding application using Bag Of Visual Words model and Latent Dirichlet Allocation).